How To Prepare

 - You may be asked to swallow, not swallow, or hold your breath during the test.

 If you have multichannel intraluminal impedance (MII) testing done with either pH or manometry, it will be done in very much the same ways as described above.
-The catheters used to do MII with pH or manometry testing will include instruments that measure volume of food and liquid in the esophagus as well as pH or pressure.
+It will measure how much food and liquid are in the esophagus as well as pH or pressure.